 Yet wheelchair shopping bags are widely available – not to mention a really effective way to carry shopping.
 A bag purpose-made for your chair preserves the back rest’s integrity, and allows you to carry your shopping comfortably.

 There is a growing trend to make disability accessories more attractive and fashionable, and this is reflected in the wheelchair shopping bags that are available.
 While some people prefer plain bags, for those who want something patterned or brightly coloured, there are options available.

 For people with disabled parking badges, pretty cases can also be bought to store and display them when they are in use.
 There are many designs available, made from different fabrics to suit your style or your mood.

-Always check that any accessories you invest in are suitable for your particular wheelchair.
-Use the measurements and sizes the manufacturer provided when you bought the chair;
+- Check that any accessories you buy are suitable for your particular wheelchair.
+Match accessories to the measurements and sizes the manufacturer provided when you bought the chair;

 - Alternatively go into a mobility store to try before you buy.